 21. Windmill Farm Park

 Windmill Farm Park in Leicestershire is a brilliant day out for the family.
-With brand-new jumping pillows, the reopening of their indoor play area, animal feeding, events and outdoor play areas too, it is a fun, affordable and special day out this half term.
+With brand-new jumping pillows, their indoor play area, animal feeding, events and outdoor play areas too, it is a fun, affordable and special day out this half term.

 22. Hatton Adventure World

-Hatton Adventure World is hosting the Wonderful Whitsun event this half term, from 29th May to 6th June.
+Hatton Adventure World is hosting the Wonderful Whitsun Pirate Invasion event this half term, from 28th May to 5th June.

-With funfair rides, bouncy castles, falconry displays, spring animals and more, Wonderful Whitsun at Hatton Adventure World sounds a great day out this half term.
+As well as the pirate fun, you can enjoy funfair rides, bouncy castles, falconry displays, spring animals and more – the Whitsun Pirate Invasion at Hatton Adventure World sounds a great day out this half term.

 23. Tropical Birdland, Leicestershire